 Waiting for a bitcoin transaction to complete the first time can be a little stressful, often there can be a little doubt as to whether you sent bitcoin to the wrong address or whether you used a high enough transaction fee for your bitcoin transaction to complete in a reasonable time frame.
 A lot of these types of concerns though tend to fade with time as you get a few transactions completed and get a handle on the average time it takes.

 Read on to better understand a few of the variables involved to find some answers to common questions regarding bitcoin transactions and just how long does it take.
 If you've been asking yourself questions like how long for bitcoin to transfer or find yourself wondering how bitcoin transactions work, read on to find out what affects the amount of time a bitcoin transaction takes, and what affects how long you have to wait when you send or are waiting to receive bitcoin.

 How Long Do Bitcoin Transfers Take?

 While a common question about bitcoin, it is not one that has a straightforward answer as for the time it takes.
 However, that's not to say this lack of a static answer is a bad thing.
-As there is flexibility on the transaction fees you choose to pay for a transaction on the bitcoin blockchain, this is one of the significant reasons that the speed of bitcoin transactions varies as much as it does.
+As there is flexibility on the bitcoin transaction fees you choose to pay for a transaction on the bitcoin blockchain, this is one of the significant reasons that the speed of bitcoin transactions varies as much as it does.
 The secondary factor to take into consideration is how busy the network is at any particular time, and this is also of significant relevance as to how fast a bitcoin confirmation time is for you during each specific bitcoin transaction.

 How to Transfer Bitcoin Fast:

 - Use online tools to check the average network fee to help get into the next block

-- Ensure your transaction fees are at least in line with the average
+- Ensure your bitcoin transaction fees are at least in line with the average

 - Double-check the addresses to make sure your bitcoins arrive where you intend